 What is an Outpatient Program (OP)?

 Outpatient rehab programs offer less intensive treatment and more flexibility than IOPs.
 Outpatient programs are not recommended for individuals with moderate to severe addictions or co-occurring mental health conditions–unless they have already attended a higher level of care.
 OPs are used as part of a continuum of care.
-People generally attend OP after completing partial care or IOP.
+People generally attend OP after completing partial hospitalization or IOP.

 OPs in New Jersey typically meet 1 to 3 days a week for 1 to 3 hours per day.
 While the frequency of OP sessions is less than IOPs, the length of the programs is usually the same.
 Individuals who attend an OP in New Jersey should expect to commit to a 90-day program.
 Outpatient programs offer the same forms of therapy, however, these programs place an emphasis on group counseling.
 While IOPs focus more on individual therapy, OPs spend more time providing group therapy, addiction education, and skill development.